StellarSand/privacy-settings/Privacy Settings/Firefox-Privacy-Settings.md

 - Ask to save logins and passwords for websites: Off

 NOTE: Never save passwords in browsers.
 Use a password manager instead.
 Check out [Additional Resources](https://github.com/the-weird-aquarian/privacy-settings#additional-resources) for more info.

-#### History
-- Firefox will: Use custom settings for history
-- Always use private browsing mode: Off
-- Remember browsing and download history: On
-- Remember search and form history: Off
-- Clear history when Firefox closes: Off

 #### Permissions
 - Warn you when websites try to install add-ons: On